bacalhau-project/bacalhau/docs/running-node/networking.md

 ## Configure peers

-By default , running `bacalhau serve` will connect to the following nodes (which are the default bootstrap nodes run by Protocol labs):
+By default, running `bacalhau serve` will connect to the following nodes (which are the default bootstrap nodes run by Protocol labs):

 ```
 /ip4/35.245.115.191/tcp/1235/p2p/QmdZQ7ZbhnvWY1J12XYKGHApJ6aufKyLNSvf8jZBrBaAVL